junkdeck/soketto/README.md

-# soketto
+# (つ >ω●)つ soketto

 nodejs webchat using sockets

-super rudimentary atm, but it works!!
+multiplayer notepad with nicknames, an online users list and logging. still pretty rudimentary.